aromanf/RestaurantPicker/README.md

-# RestaurantPicker
+# Restaurant Picker

-Java Program that selects a random Restaurant based on filtered criteria to help the user select the next Restaurant they should eat at.
+Restaurant Picker is a personal project written in Java that allows you to find information on Restaurants.
+You can search restaurants by name or filter by type, cuisine, or food types.
+You can also randomly select a restaurant to help you determine the place to eat your next lunch.